fgrehm/vagrant-lxc/README.md

 ### I'm unable to restart containers!

-It happened to me quite a few times in the past and it seems that it is related to to a bug on linux kernel, so make sure you are using a bug-free kernel (>= 3.5.0-17.28).
+It happened to me quite a few times in the past and it seems that it is related to a bug on linux kernel, so make sure you are using a bug-free kernel (>= 3.5.0-17.28).
 More information can be found on:

 * https://bugzilla.kernel.org/show_bug.cgi?id=47181